mikaelacaron/Basic-Car-Maintenance/README.md

 Welcome to Basic Car Maintenance, an open-source app designed to help you get started with iOS and macOS development using Swift and Swift UI.
 This project is beginner-friendly and open to contributions, especially during [Hacktoberfest](https://hacktoberfest.com/)!

-Basic Car Maintenance is an open-source iOS and macOS application developed in Swift.
-It's made so users can efficiently track & manage their vehicle's maintenance schedules, ensuring timely services and extending the life span of their vehicles.
+Keeping up with car maintenance can be challenging, especially with a busy schedule.
+Forgetting routine services can lead to unexpected issues and costly repairs.
+Basic Car Maintenance helps users effortlessly track and manage their vehicle’s maintenance schedules, ensuring timely service and prolonging the lifespan of their cars.

 ## Features
 **Maintenance Tracking** - Log & monitor oil changes, tire rotations, brake checks, etc.